How to Save Money on Groceries: 28 Tools and Tricks to Save $100 or More

 Remember the Nielsen company?
 The one that’s always tracked TV ratings?
 Well, now it wants to know what’s in your fridge.

 Once you sign up to be on the Nielsen Consumer Panel, you’ll gain access to the NCPMobile app.
 (If you don’t have a smartphone, Nielsen will send you a scanner.)
-As you unload your groceries after your next shopping trip, simply use the app to scan items’ barcodes.
+As you unload your items after your next grocery shopping trip, simply use the app to scan items’ barcodes.

 Nielsen will reward you with points, which you can redeem for free gift cards, electronics (new TV, anyone?) and household items.
 The longer you stay on the panel, the more opportunities you have to earn.